geogardenclub/geogardenclub.github.io/docs/develop/installation.md

 Got dependencies!
 ```

+## Run the app

+### ...with the production database

-Next, to check that the ggc_app actually runs in your environment, the simplest thing to do is to invoke `flutter run` and select Chrome:
+To check that the ggc_app runs in your development environment, the simplest thing to do is to invoke `flutter run` and select Chrome:

 ```
 % flutter run